RiickyRiick/product-review-card/README.md

-# Frontend Mentor - Ricky's 'product preview card component' solution
+# Frontend Mentor - Ricky's 'Product Preview Card Component' Solution

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.